Country corridor · Germany to the United States

 • A US sales head hired into the existing frame.
 The hire inherits a German-specification website, a credential-led deck, EUR-denominated quotes, and a follow-up cadence calibrated for a German buyer.
 Twelve months in, the hire has not closed enough to justify the cost and either attrites or is asked to leave.

 • TÜV, DIN, CE, MDR, ISO 9001, ISO 13485, and ISO 27001 lead the trust signals.
 In Germany they form the category.
 In the United States they are administrative checkboxes.
-The US procurement reader needs them late in the file, not first.
+The US procurement buyer needs them late in the file, not first.

 • Multi-decade family history and Hidden Champion lineage carry the credibility load on the home-market site.
-The US reader scans past the founding date and the family-generation count looking for the US category claim and finds none.
+The US buyer scans past the founding date and the family-generation count looking for the US category claim and finds none.

 • US-side service, parts, uptime, and clinical-support architecture is missing or buried.
-US plants and US health systems require a US-readable answer to the spares lead-time question, the on-site engineer question, the uptime guarantee question, and the clinical-application support question before the order moves.
+US plants and US health systems require a US-market answer to the spares lead-time question, the on-site engineer question, the uptime guarantee question, and the clinical-application support question before the order moves.

 • Geschäftsführer and chief-engineer biographies lead with Doktor-Ingenieur titles and Hochschule chairs.
-The US reader is looking for a US peer who has installed at a comparable US plant, hospital, or federal site and finds a credential file instead.
+The US buyer is looking for a US peer who has installed at a comparable US plant, hospital, or federal site and finds a credential file instead.

 • The follow-up cadence is calibrated for a European procurement clock.
-Two weeks of considered silence reads as care in Germany and as disinterest in the United States.
+Two weeks of considered silence lands as care in Germany and as disinterest in the United States.
 The opportunity is gone before the German team has reopened the file.

 Qualification for the corridor.

 Annual revenue between ten million and one billion euro.
 Home-market product-market fit confirmed across at least one decade of European OEM, Tier-1, industrial-end-customer, hospital, or enterprise relationships.
 A US presence either already opened (subsidiary, joint venture, US sales office, US service team) or imminently opening within the next twelve months.
-A Geschäftsführer or principal who has named US scale as a strategic priority and is prepared to commit budget to a commercial rebuild rather than to additional translation work.
+A Geschäftsführer or owner who has named US scale as a strategic priority and is prepared to commit budget to a commercial rebuild rather than to additional translation work.

 Top three services

-What the firm rebuilds in the corridor.
+What GMA rebuilds in the corridor.

 US category positioning.